jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_details.md

 Select from any of the SQL Server configuration tempaltes that you have created through [Configure Alarms][enterprise_cfgmonitor_alarms] or select **Factory Settings Template** to apply the Factory Settings shipped with Spotlight.

+{% include note.html content="If you have selected the Windows server hosting this SQL Server instance then the template will apply to the Windows host as well." %}

+{% include tip.html content="Applicable only when creating a new SQL Server connection.
+To apply a template to an existing SQL Server connection, see [Configuration Templates][enterprise_cfgmonitor_templates]." %}

+if a sql server linked to windows OS, the template will also apply to this linked Windows connection.

 ## Test the connection
 On entering / modifying connection details in the Spotlight Client, click **Test** to test the connection.